WhatsApp Image 2025-07-01 at 18.55.32_1f0b3df6

 BIOCOS Nepal conducts wildlife research in Nepal’s challenging mountain landscapes using advanced technologies to improve data accuracy and conservation outcomes.
-In collaboration with national and international institutions, we access expert knowledge, cutting-edge tools, and training opportunities, enabling innovation and effective responses to both local and global biodiversity challenges.
+In collaboration with national and international institutions, including universities, we gain access to expert knowledge, innovative tools, and training opportunities.
+These partnerships support our ability to develop new approaches and respond effectively to both local and global biodiversity challenges.

 LiDAR Technology